Skip to main content

 Pacific Peoples and their language

-How to correctly name the language and people who are in the main Pacific ethnic groups in New Zealand.
+How to correctly name the language and people of the main Pacific ethnic groups in New Zealand.

 Languages of Pacific Peoples in New Zealand